adCenter -

 search engine marketing.
 The six stages of the digital marketing funnel are:

-- Discovery- When a potential customer clicks through your site to learn more about you, your product, and service
+- Discovery - When a potential customer clicks through your site to learn more about you, your product, and service

-- Consideration- Potential customer considers purchasing your product
+- Consideration - Potential customer considers purchasing your product

-- Customer Relationship- Maintain a good relationship with your client base through engagement, communication, and customer service
+- Customer Relationship - Maintain a good relationship with your client base through engagement, communication, and customer service

 Display URL -

-This is the URL that is displayed along with your ads.
-This
+This is the URL that is displayed along with your

-URL can vary from the Destination URL, but must use the same root domain.
-You are allowed 35 characters for a Display URL in Google Ads.
+URL can vary from the Destination URL, but must use the same root

 Dynamic Retargeting -